crs4/pydoop/docs/tutorial/mapred_api.rst

 performed by the :meth:`~pydoop.mapreduce.api.Mapper.map` method, and a :class:`~pydoop.mapreduce.api.Reducer` class that processes data via the :meth:`~pydoop.mapreduce.api.Reducer.reduce` method.
-The following snippet shows how to write the mapper and reducer for the :ref:`word count <word_count>` problem:
+The following snippet shows how to write the mapper and reducer for *wordcount*, an application that counts the occurrence of each word in a text data set:

 .. literalinclude:: ../../examples/pydoop_submit/mr/wordcount_minimal.py
    :language: python